 In order for the formulation to penetrate easily, water around the base of the plant prior to application.
 The soil should be moist but not saturated.

 You will also want to pull away any mulch around the main stem or trunk of the plant.
 The mulch can be replaced after the liquid has soaked into the soil.

 The soil drenching technique takes little to no extra equipment, making it economical and simple.
-All you need is a bucket or watering can, stir stick, chemical resistant gloves, and a measuring tape.
+All you need is a bucket or watering can, a stir stick, chemical-resistant gloves, and a measuring tape.
 In some instances, you may have to excavate a trench around a plant to fill with the liquid.

 Mix up the liquid and water it into the root zone of the plant.
 It’s that simple!